Who might replace Matt LeBlanc on Top Gear?

 It's worth bearing in mind that LeBlanc's hiring in 2016 was a huge surprise, leaving bookmakers on the back foot, so don't rule out another leftfield choice and perhaps another big global name.

-Fans haven't been shy in sharing their opinions about the former Friends star's departure in the mean time.
+Fans have shared their opinions about the former Friends star's departure.

 "Honestly I really believe Matt saved the show.
 If it wasn't for him Top Gear would have probably ended," tweeted Matt [not LeBlanc].